Behind this catchy title, I aim to take you through small habbits to improve you consumption and get healthier.

-I started to be interested with nutrition three years ago.
-Before that, I was that kind of girl with a sympathetic morpho and who was completely abusing from it.
-My 5pm snack consisted of a slice of bready-cheese (with more cheese than bread).
+My interest for nutrition started four years ago, beforehands I was that kind of girl abusing from a sympathetic morphology.
+My 5pm snack consisted of a slice of bready-cheese (understand here ‘with more cheese than bread’).
 There was always cheese in my fridge (so typically french I know), and fatty chocolate in my closets.
 I didn’t even know it was seriously possible to count calories, and my sport practice was close to nothing.
-Unfortunately, although I have never been overweight, I ended up at 18 with a pretty impressive cholesterol level.
+Although I have never been overweight, I ended up at 18 yo with a pretty impressive cholesterol level.

 Nowadays, my diet changed drastically, I also count my calories and I am a rather strict diet coupled with a lot of sport.
 I lost some weight, but my main goal was to have both firmer body and better health.
 I’ve not only said goodbye to cholesterol, but I have much more energy.
 I never had the feeling of depriving myself, because I’m still eating a lot, but I do BETTER.